plone/Plone/README.txt

 Plone runs on Windows, Linux, BSD, Mac OS X, and many other platforms;
 double-click installers are available for Windows and Mac OS X, and RPM packages are available for Linux.
-For full information, see Download.
+For full information, see the `plone.org product page`_.

 .. _documentation: http://plone.org/documentation
+.. _plone.org product page: http://plone.org/products/plone